MLJoson/CS2600_Final_Project/README.md

 # CS2600_Final_Project
-Group Members: Marco Joson, Chelsea Ocampo, Lucia Maturino Iniguez, Brandon Romero, Ethan Nhan
+Group Members: Marco Joson, Chelsea Ocampo, Lucia Maturino Iniguez, Branden Romero, Ethan Nhan

 This project is to create an application/game based off of the mobile game "Doodle Jump".
 Using what we have learned about C and
 SDL, we were able to replicate the basic mechanics of the "Doodle Jump" and create a functioning menu and end screen.